A quick 2026 guide to minimum balance rules for online vs. traditional savings accounts, plus practical ways to avoid fees.

 While minimum balance requirements are less ubiquitous today than they have been in the past, many reputable online banks and credit unions still require savings account holders to keep a certain amount of money in their account to either keep their account open, avoid fees, earn interest or a combination of these.
 The actual requirement can vary by institution – keep reading to learn more.

-“While it used to be a standard practice at most financial institutions, many online banks and fintech companies have disrupted this model by offering no-minimum/no-fee savings accounts,” Hill says.
+Many online banks and fintech companies have disrupted this model by offering no-minimum, no-fee savings accounts,”

 Minimum balance requirements exist for a variety of reasons, one of which is that they help to ensure banks and credit unions have access to more funds they can use for investments and lending.